10 Blind Snakes Around The World

 Source: public domain

-The blind snake lurks under the soils of the southern reaches of South America, meaning Argentina, Bolivia, and Paraguay.
-At a distance it looks generic, but up close, it’s more patterned than many of its brethren, with numerous subtle lines and spots.
-Its eyes are some of the least visible of any blind snake, and both head and tail feature a light scale that makes them difficult to tell apart.
-The only solution is identifying a sharp point on the tail.
+The blind snake lurks under the soils of Argentina, Bolivia, Paraguay, occupying the southern extent of South America.
+At a distance, this species looks generic, but up close, it’s more patterned than many of its brethren, with numerous subtle lines and spots.
+Its eyes are some of the least visible of any blind snake, and both head and tail feature a light scale, which makes them difficult to tell apart.
+The only distinguishing feature is a sharp point on the tail.

-The Latin American blind snake (Epictia albipuncta) reaches a confirmed maximum of 34.1cm.
-They’re kept alive by their burrowing lifestyle, yet still fall victim to other snakes.
+The Latin American blind snake (Epictia albipuncta) reaches a maximum of 34.1cm.
+They’re completely weak and defenceless, yet still have a large empire in South America.

 Leave a Comment